-Miami Valley Hospital is a 913-bed regional referral and specialty center and one of nine major teaching hospitals affiliated with Wright State University Boonshoft School of Medicine.
+Miami Valley Hospital is a 913-bed regional referral and specialty center and one of eight major teaching hospitals affiliated with Wright State University Boonshoft School of Medicine.
 The facility is a 20-year ACS-verified Level I Trauma Center (with nearly 3,000 trauma admissions and 500 emergency surgery admissions per year) and a regional Burn Center, and is the only such facility in southwest central Ohio.

 Supported by three Eurocopter Dauphin Helicopters (two located on site), the hospital's Shaw Emergency and Trauma Center is the busiest emergency room in the state of Ohio.
 Each year, the staff (including board-certified emergency physicians and emergency-trained nurses) provides care to more than 100,000 patients.
 The facility was expanded and renovated in 2000, and includes a 41-bed ultramodern medical-surgical ICU, with new medical-surgical general care areas, to make it one of the region's most current emergency care facilities as well.